As Chris Stokesbary proved last weekend, the Central Valley boys soccer team is peaking at the right time – and they’re doing it with style.

 “We have a good core of kids that were on that 2010 team that lost in the championship, so they have a taste for it and know what it takes to get there,” Kiver said.
 “We’re looking forward to it – you always want to play the best teams when you get this far.
 That’s how it should be.”

-The Bears will be playing on turf – a surface they are familiar with but not accustomed to.
-Monrroy knows the game will be much faster than their previous two games, which CV hosted, so he’s pleased to get some practice time in on Gonzaga Prep’s turf field this week before heading across the state.
+Both the Bears and Blackhawks will be playing on turf, a surface the Bears are familiar with but not accustomed to.
+Monrroy knows the game will be much faster than their previous two games, which they hosted, so he’s pleased to get some practice time in on Gonzaga Prep’s turf field this week before heading across the state.

-“We aren’t happy just with making it to the final four – we want the whole thing … the big trophy,” he said.
+“We aren’t happy just with making it to the final four – we want the whole thing … the big trophy.”